-Recreational landings of South Atlantic golden tilefish have exceed the ACL in all of the years reviewed over the time series (Table 3.2.1.3.2).
+Recreational landings of South Atlantic golden tilefish have exceeded the ACL in all of the years reviewed over the time series (Table 3.2.1.2).
 Landings are monitored in numbers of fish.
+The current ACL is in CHTS units and, therefore, not comparable to the landings presented in the table below are in FES units.

-Table 3.2.1.3.2 South Atlantic golden tilefish recreational landings in numbers of fish.
+Table 3.2.1.2 South Atlantic golden tilefish recreational landings in numbers of fish.